jebyrnes/new_multifunc_metric/multifunc_new.md

 #### Introduction

 The past decade has witnessed the growth of the concept of ecosystem **multifunctionality**.
 Multifunctionality is defined as a measure of the simultaneous performance of multiple functions.
 Note that we do not say "ecosystem functions", as multifunctionality is a broader concept that can be easily applied outside of community and ecosystem ecology - and even outside of ecology altogether.
-This concept has proven unifying in a number of different situations.
-In the Biodiversity Ecosystem Function literature, it has enabled researchers to realize that, while specific species often drive single functions, different species or functional groups often drive different functions enhancing diversity's importance as progressively more functions are considered [@Hooper:1998un; @Duffy:2003wt;  @Hector:2007gm; @Lefcheck:2015dg].
-Researchers are beginning to recognize that foundation species create multifunctional landscapes [@Angelini:2015ef] that differ not only in species diversity and abundance, but ecosystem-level properties.
+This concept has proven unifying in a number of different situations. <!-- In the Biodiversity Ecosystem Function literature, it has enabled researchers to realize that, while specific species often drive single functions, different species or functional groups often drive different functions enhancing diversity's importance as progressively more functions are considered [@Hooper:1998un; @Duffy:2003wt;  @Hector:2007gm; @Lefcheck:2015dg]. --> Researchers are beginning to recognize that foundation species create multifunctional landscapes [@Angelini:2015ef] that differ not only in species diversity and abundance, but ecosystem-level properties.
 Invasion biology has begun to use multifunctionality to quantify whole-system level changes [@Ramus:2017gn].
 Multifunctionality has tremendous use to applied ecology as well.
 Managers often attempt to work towards the provision of multiple ecosystem services [@Nelson:2009kl, @Brandt:2014; @Binder:2018is] - fundamentally the same concept as multifunctionality - or have come to understand single ecosystem services as the sum of multiple different ecosystem functions [@Nilsson:2017gv].
 Across each of these areas, we see that the concept of multifunctionality as a potential linchpin linking community and ecosystem ecology.

 However, adoption of multifunctionality as a fundamental concept providing this linchpin has been slow.
 Nor is there a robust theoretical core behind multifunctionality, further hindering its penetration into scientific thinking.
 We posit that there is at least one simple explanation behind this lack of progress.
 While some researchers and managers have latched on to the concept of multifunctionality, the field still lacks a clear single metric that it can use to summarize the phenomenon.
 Frankly, current metrics range from the simple yet misstated to the complex and accurate yet unweildy.
 We acknowledge some of our own blame in this state of affairs [@Byrnes:2014fv]; although we do note that throwing even some of the finest minds against this problem in a stimulating working group format over multiple years (we are thankful for NCEAS for providing this venue) has likely resulted in more ink impregnated on foreheads hitting whiteboards than should be typical.
 We are similarly thankful that many in the field have continued to be critical and force us to look at our current failures with honesty [@Roger:2016bt].

+# FABIAN TALK ABOUT LARGER FRAMEWORK AND APPLICATION TO LANDSCAPE MULTIFUNC

 Here we briefly review the current state of affairs, propose a solution, and discuss some of the ongoing challenges to the field, including whole conceptual fields of exploration that we feel have been entirely missed.